Maryland AG accuses Baltimore’s Catholic Church of widespread sexual abuse

 “What was consistent throughout was the absolute authority and power these abusive priests and church leadership held over victims, their families, and their communities,” it continued.

-The investigation found over 600 children were abused by 156 priests and others associated with the Archdiocese of Baltimore, the oldest Roman Catholic diocese in the country, but determined the actual number is “likely far higher.”
+The investigation found more than 600 children were abused by 156 people but determined the actual number is “likely far higher.”

 Many of the accused are now dead and no longer able to be prosecuted, notes the report — which focuses mainly on alleged abuse from the 1940s through 2002.
 The investigators said they hope exposing the issues will bring accountability in the absence of criminal justice.